fer-nando-machado/react-deutschbox/README.md

 ### `npm start`

 Runs the app in the development mode.
-Open [http://localhost:5173/](http://localhost:5173/) to view it in the browser.

 ### `npm test`